-Thanks to its moisture and corrosion-resistant properties its widely used as a heavy-duty adhesive, sealant, and caulk in various industries including construction and home renovation.
+Polyurethane is an organic compound produced by reacting glycol and an isocyanate.
+Thanks to its moisture and corrosion-resistant properties, it’s widely used as a heavy-duty adhesive, sealant, and caulk in various industries, including construction and home renovation.

-The product as a caulk sealant is very flexible and is available in tubes that can be applied very easily with a caulk gun.
+The product, as a caulk sealant, is very flexible and is available in tubes that can be applied very easily with a caulk gun.

-Being versatile and crack resistant you can use polyurethane caulk on a wide range of surfaces including plastic, wood, glass, or metal.
+Being versatile and crack-resistant, you can use polyurethane caulk sealant on a wide range of surfaces, including plastic, wood, glass, or metal, to seal joints, cracks, and large gaps on window trims and doors.

-But worry not, if you have already attached polyurethane caulking to your hands, below is a step-by-step process you can follow to get rid of it.
+If you have already attached polyurethane caulking to your hands, below is a step-by-step process you can follow to get rid of it.

 Removing Polyurethane Caulk from Hands